LTE UE Category & Class Definitions

 LTE UE category rationale

 The LTE UE categories or UE classes are needed to ensure that the base station, or eNodeB, eNB can communicate correctly with the user equipment.
 By relaying the LTE UE category information to the base station, it is able to determine the performance of the UE and communicate with it accordingly.

 As the LTE category defines the overall performance and the capabilities of the UE, it is possible for the eNB to communicate using capabilities that it knows the UE possesses.
 Accordingly the eNB will not communicate beyond the performance of the UE.

 LTE UE category definitions

 there are five different LTE UE categories that are defined.
 As can be seen in the table below, the different LTE UE categories have a wide range in the supported parameters and performance.
 LTE category 1, for example does not support MIMO, but LTE UE category five supports 4x4 MIMO.

 It is also worth noting that UE class 1 does not offer the performance offered by that of the highest performance HSPA category.
 Additionally all LTE UE categories are capable of receiving transmissions from up to four antenna ports.

-A summary of the different LTE UE category parameters provided by the 3GPP Rel 8 standard is given in the tables below.
+A summary of the different LTE UE category parameters is given in the tables below.